Notes:

 for 56 years with a high of 19 teams.
 The new IHL will start play

-with six team, The Bloomington Prairie Thunder, Flint Generals, Fort Wayne Komets, Kalamazoo Wings, Muskegon Fury,
+with six teams, The Bloomington Prairie Thunder, Flint Generals, Fort Wayne Komets, Kalamazoo Wings, Muskegon Fury,

 and the Port Huron Icehawks.
 The fate of the other UHL teams are as